lilyjma/node-mcp-sdk-functions-hosting/README.md

 # Host remote MCP servers built with official MCP SDKs on Azure Functions

 This repo contains instructions and samples for running MCP server built with the Node MCP SDK on Azure Functions.
 The repo uses the weather sample server to demonstrate how this can be done.
 You can clone to run and test the server locally, follow by easy deploy with `azd up` to have it in the cloud in a few minutes.
-You can follow the instructions provided to manually add the required Functions related artifacts, or have Visual Studio Code's Copilot make those additions for you by using the experimental prompt provided.
+If you already have a server, you can follow the instructions provided to manually add the required Functions artifacts for hosting, or have Visual Studio Code's Copilot make those additions for you by using the experimental prompt provided.

 Find the repo for other languages:
 | Language (Stack) | Repo Location |